quantum-journal/quantum-journal/README.md

 # LaTeX document class for Quantum

-This is version 5.0 of `quantumarticle`, the document class for typsetting articles in Quantum - the open journal for quantum science.
+This is version 5.0 of `quantumarticle`, the document class for typesetting articles in Quantum - the open journal for quantum science.

 [Click here](https://raw.githubusercontent.com/quantum-journal/quantum-journal/master/quantumarticle.cls) to download the latest stable version.